 So, know I have tempted you with this delicious snack, you want to know how to make bacon jerky?
 Well, to start with you do need to consider a few things.

 The most important part of this recipe is the temperature at which you are cooking it.
 It is vital to keep the bacon at the recommended temperature.
 Since you want it to cook and cure a certain way, and cooking too fast or too slowly won’t give you that perfect snack we have been telling you about.

 You’ll need a smoker to make this recipe.
 If you’re not fortunate enough to have one, consider getting an electric smoker.
 I have a breakdown of my favourite electric smokers, at the top of my list is the Bradley Digital 4 Rack Smoker, it bloody easy to use and my jerky always comes out top notch.

-What You Will Need to Make Bacon Jerky
+1. What You Will Need to Make Bacon Jerky

 - 2 cookie sheets